 We want to use this resource article to explain how title loans can affect your credit score for both the worse and the better.
 We strongly believe in lender transparency, customer support, and consumer education so you can make the most informed decision possible.
 Finance is not to be taken lightly since even seemingly small decisions can make a big impact on your future.

-Loans that are unsecured, meaning they are based on your credit, tend to make a much larger impact on your credit score.
+Unsecured loans, tend to make a much larger impact on your credit score.
 However, loans that are secured, meaning they are based on collateral, like Car Title Loans still have the potential to greatly affect your credit score.
 A title loan can both improve your credit score but it also has the capability of damaging it.

 If you pay off your title loan every month and on time, according to the terms set up by the lender at the beginning of the loan, then your payment history will start to look significantly better.
 Since the payment history takes up such a big chunk in determining your credit score, your credit score will automatically begin to improve as you continue to pay down the loan.
-If you plan out your payments and budget wisely then a title loan has great potential to give you a far better credit score than you had to begin with.
+If you plan out your payments and budget wisely then a collateral loan has great potential to give you a far better credit score than you had to begin with.